Lacrosse Ball vs Massage Ball: Which Is Better? | 321 STRONG Answers

 ## Key Takeaways

-A massage ball beats a lacrosse ball for most people.
+A massage ball beats a lacrosse ball for a lot of people.
 Textured surfaces grip tissue and hit trigger points with precision in a way smooth rubber simply cannot.
 If you need aggressive deep tissue work on dense muscle, a lacrosse ball gets the job done.
-But the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) delivers better results across more body parts with greater comfort and control.
+But the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) delivers better results across more body parts with less pain.

 ## Surface Texture and Grip